fubaritico/date-time-picker/README.md

 ✅ tested locally with [yalc](https://github.com/wclr/yalc) on a real project (types, styles, functionality)

-❌ tested as a final imported package from NPM (not yet)
+✅ tested as a final imported package from NPM on a real project (types, styles, functionality)

+The package is available on NPM as `@fubar-it-co/date-time-picker`, [go to NPM](https://www.npmjs.com/package/@fubar-it-co/date-time-picker).

 ## Work in progress